harveywilliams56/harveywilliams56.github.io/index.markdown

 I'm currently a Part III student at the University of Cambridge studying Astrophysics, which is mostly an excuse to do some mathematics and simulate it on computers.
 My star sign is Pisces.

-More broadly, I'm interested in the intersection of maths + physics + biology + computing.
+More broadly, I'm interested in the intersection of maths + physics + biology + computing and I'm a <a href="https://martingale.foundation/scholarships/mathematical-sciences/">Martingale Scholar-in-Principle</a> (2025-2026).
 This website is an overview of some of the stuff I get up to.

 Previously I spent a year as an intern in a software company and before that I worked as a mathematics teaching assistant supporting GCSE pupils.